 II.
-PREREQUISITE(S):
+PREREQUISITE(S)

-Level Credits Periods/Week Prerequisites UG 4 5 Basic mathematics, calculus.
+Level Credits Periods Prerequisite UG 4 5 Basic mathematics, calculus.

 III.
-MARKS DISTRIBUTION:
+MARKS DISTRIBUTION

-Session Marks University End Exam marks Total marks Midterm Test There shall be two midterm examinations.
-Each midterm examination consists of essay paper, objective paper and assignment.
-The essay paper is for 10 marks of 60 minutes duration and shall contain 4 questions.
-The student has to answer 2 questions, each carrying 5 marks.
-The objective paper is for 10 marks of 20 minutes duration.
-It consists of 10 multiple choice and 10 fill-in-the blank questions, the student has to answer all the questions and each carries half-mark.
-75 100 First midterm examination shall be conducted for the first two and half units of syllabus and second midterm examination shall be conducted for the remaining portion.
-Five marks are ear marked for assignments.
+Sessional Marks University End Exam Marks Total Marks There shall be 2 midterm examinations.
+Each midterm examination consists of subjective test.
+The subjective test is for 20 marks, with duration of 2 hours.
+Subjective test of each semester shall contain 5 one mark compulsory questions in part-A and part-B contains 5 questions, the student has to answer 3 questions, each carrying 5 marks.
+First midterm examination shall be conducted for the first two and half units of syllabus and second midterm examination shall be conducted for the remaining portion.
+75 100 Five marks are earmarked for assignments.
 There shall be two assignments in every theory course.
-Assignments are usually issued at the time of
+Marks shall be awarded considering the average of two assignments in each course.